-No matter how diligent you may be in washing and maintaining your dishes, pots and pans, you nevertheless may end up with kitchen utensils and dinnerware that end up carrying with them a strong odor.
-Over time, even high quality and well maintained dinnerware and utensils can end up carrying with them offensive, strong odors.
+No matter how diligent you may be in washing and maintaining your dishes, pots and pans, you nevertheless may end up with kitchen utensils and dinnerware that end up carrying with them a strong odour.
+Over time, even high quality and well maintained dinnerware and utensils can end up carrying with them offensive, strong odours.

 Ultimately, by following these simple, practical tips, you will be able to have fresh smelling kitchenware, cookware and tableware and you will be able to extend the life of all of these necessary culinary equipment.

-If, however, you have followed the tips and you need to replace your cookware, or you are buying a set as a gift, be sure to check out the Cookware department here at OAST.com.
+If, however, you have followed the tips and you need to replace your cookware, or you are buying a set as a gift, be sure to check out the Cookware department here at Stellar Offers.